peadargrant/automation/lab01_client_setup/setup_lab.md

 These instructions will remove this limitation.

 1. Open Windows Terminal.
-2. Make sure that the prompt shows beginning with `PS` to show it's PowerShell and not the older `cmd` shell.
+2. Make sure that the prompt shows `PS` to show it's PowerShell and not the older `cmd` shell.
 3. Run the command `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` .
 4. Close and re-open Windows Terminal.
 If you don't do this, the changes sometimes don't take effect.
 5. Run the command `Get-ExecutionPolicy` and confirm it shows as `RemoteSigned`.
+6. Test by running the './test_script.ps1' script in this folder.

 This sets the `RemoteSigned` execution policy and applies it to the `CurrentUser` scope.
 Because you're not an administrator if you try to apply it to `LocalMachine` it won't work.